The 2019 funding cycle is now closed, thank you for your interest.

 We strongly encourage any interested party to review the pdf of the application to review the questions, and character limits where indicated.
 We further encourage that you type out your responses in a separate document before submitting an application.

 Once you, and your chief facilitator(s) if applicable, are ready, you may submit an application here.
 The due date is Monday, November 19th 2018 at 4:30pm.
-Proposal drafts may be sent to the consortium implementation manager until November 4th 2018.
+Parties interested in submitting a proposal after November 19th should be in touch with the implementation manager ASAP!

 When would we find out our award status?